aiogram/aiogram/docs/dispatcher/filters/chat_member_updated.rst

 ChatMemberUpdated
 =================

-.. autoclass:: aiogram.dispatcher.filters.chat_member_updated.ChatMemberUpdatedFilter
+.. autoclass:: aiogram.filters.chat_member_updated.ChatMemberUpdatedFilter
     :members:
     :member-order: bysource
     :undoc-members: False

-You can import from :code:`aiogram.dispatcher.filters` all available variants of `statuses`_, `status groups`_ or `transitions`_:
+You can import from :code:`aiogram.filters` all available variants of `statuses`_, `status groups`_ or `transitions`_:

 Statuses